CanalTP/AmqpMttWorkers/README.md

 Launch
 -----
-in the web folder you can launch this worker with this commande below
+in the web folder you can launch this worker with this command below

 ```
 $> php pdfGenerationWorker.php [file name log] [number of trials]